 In addition, mold exposure can irritate the eyes, skin, nose, throat, and lungs of both mold-allergic and non-allergic people.

-Symptoms other than the allergic and irritant types are not commonly reported as a result of inhaling mold.
+People do not commonly report symptoms other than the allergic and irritant types from inhaling mold.
 Often families exposed to mold can go for months, even years, without knowing where their symptoms are coming from.

 What Can Do to Protect Yourself and Your Family?